alinex/bash-lib/doc/function/join.md

 # join

-## Join array elements by delimiter.
+## Join array elements by delimiter

 Convert all elements in array into a string separated by delimiter (default is `,`).